epartakki/runnergame/README.md

-# Runner
+# Alternate World Run

-Spring 2021

-A prototype game made for Computer Graphics.
+A prototype game.
 __________

-Alternate World Run - Final Project (May 2021)
+## Instructions

 - Use the right and left keyboard keys to move the runner.